• Skip to primary navigation

 Evidence-Based Practice and Cultural Competence

-Cultural competence is critical to successful practice in all areas of social work practice and advocacy including in mental health practice, child welfare, education, work with low-income individuals in community agencies, hospital social work, and hospice.
+Cultural competence is critical to successful practice in all areas of social work practice and advocacy including in mental health practice, child welfare, education, work with low-income individuals in community agencies, hospital social work, health literacy, and hospice.
 In conducting evidence-based practice, social workers must seek out research and data on the effectiveness of interventions not just for majority populations but for different cultural and ethnic groups as well.
 Many evidence-based practices and programs have been modified to be more effective for specific cultures and ethnic groups.

 Barriers to Cultural Competence